· · · · · · ·

 Catching public transport can be challenging with a heavy stroller in many cities, such as Rome, Paris, Valetta, Warsaw – just to name a few.

 Not all buses, metro, or trams have a flat entry, so you need to lift your travel stroller to pass the gap or a step.
 Not something you want to do with anything but a lightweight stroller.
-Some public buses in Verona were actually those old school buses with just an aisle where the stroller doesn’t fit at all so you need to quickly fold the stroller, take the baby out, and bring all their things up the stairs of the bus.
+Some public buses in Verona were those old school buses with just an aisle where the stroller doesn’t fit at all so you need to fold the stroller quickly, take the baby out, and bring all their things up the bus’s stairs.

-It’s not difficult with a small stroller, but if you’re coming with a giant stroller fully packed with stuff underneath, it’s going to turn into a nightmare, especially in crowded places in the summer.
+It’s not difficult with a small stroller, but if you’re coming with a giant stroller fully packed with stuff underneath, it can turn into a nightmare, especially in crowded places in the summer.

 d) Strollers Aren’t Allowed Everywhere